 As a consultant it’s hard to listen without stepping in to solve the problem, and it can be tricky for a client to open up about their working relationship with you.
 It is much easier for them to talk to an experienced third party.

-Throughout the interviews we heard the same story again and again.
-The three pains are experienced as great frustrations and seen as blockers to success to consultants everywhere.
+Throughout the interviews and the many talks that I had with consulting leaders, we heard the same story again and again.
+The three pains are experienced as great frustrations and seen as blockers to success to consulting firms everywhere.

 The biggest obstacle of all to growing a consultancy business is time.
-Everybody that we spoke to said something along the lines of I just don’t have time for marketing.
+Everybody that we spoke to said something along the lines of We just don’t have time for marketing.

 Here’s what the research uncovered:

-‘No time for marketing’ is the cry of consultants the world over.
-When the going is good they are too busy servicing clients and or too busy deep in project work to devote time to lead generation.
-If the work dries up they still don’t feel they have time to devote to marketing, or they don’t know how best to use time to their advantage.
+‘No time for marketing’ is the cry of consultancies the world over.
+When the going is good, they are too busy servicing clients and or too busy deep in project work to devote time to lead generation.
+If the work dries up, they still don’t feel they have time to devote to marketing, or they don’t know how best to use time to their advantage.

 “We don’t have much time for marketing; you know how it is.
 We went into business and then you’re running for the clients and then it’s, ‘oh, marketing!
 Tomorrow, maybe?"